Ryu Hyo-young

 Ryu Hyo-young (born April 22, 1993), better known by the mononym Hyoyoung or Jung Woo-yeon, is a South Korean actress, model, and rapper.
 She was a member of the South Korean co-ed group Coed School and the girl group F-ve Dolls.

 Biography

 Ryu was born on 22 April 1993 in Gwangju, South Korea.
-She has an identical twin sister, Ryu Hwa-young, who is a former member of the girl group T-ara.
+She has twin sister, Ryu Hwa-young, who is a former member of the girl group T-ara.
 Hyoyoung is the older of the two.

 Ryu was scouted after she and her sister made an appearance on SBS' variety show Star King by Core Contents Media.
 Ryu and her sister were both originally slated to debut in T-ara, however, Ryu was cut from the group's line-up before their debut.
 A year later, she debuted with Coed School.

 Career

 2010–15: Debut with Five Dolls and acting debut

 Ryu made her debut as a member of Coed School in 2010.
 The group debuted on September 30, 2010.
 The group was later separated into a female unit and a male unit.

 In that same year, Ryu was cast in KBS' teen drama Jungle Fish 2.
 She also took part in the 80th Miss Chunhyang pageant and subsequently won it.

 In 2011, Ryu joined Coed School's female unit, F-ve Dolls.
 The unit made their debut on February 17.
 The unit later became an independent group after her agency decided not to reform Coed School.
 The same year, she starred in MBC's romantic comedy drama The Greatest Love playing a popular singer.

 In October 2012, Ryu was cast in KBS' teen drama School 2013.
 She next starred in weekend drama 12 Years Promise, and the 100-episode daily drama Family Secret.

 On March 10, 2015 MBK Entertainment confirmed that F-ve Dolls had decided to disband.
 In August 2015, following F-ve Dolls' disbandment, it was reported that Ryu had requested to terminate her contract with MBK Entertainment.